microsoft/vssetup.powershell/CONTRIBUTING.md

 5. Select "powershell" under *Available Processes*
 6. Click *Attach*

-If you know the host name or IP address (depending on your network configuration for the container), you can type it into the *Qualifier* directory along with port 4020, e.g. "172.22.0.1:4020".
+If you know the host name (by default, the container name) or IP address (depending on your network configuration for the container), you can type it into the *Qualifier* directory along with port 4022, e.g. "172.22.0.1:4022".

 ## Pull Requests